Prize Cases

-Prize Cases, 67 U.S. (2 Black) 635 (1863), was a case argued before the Supreme Court of the United States in 1862 during the American Civil War.
-The Supreme Court's decision declared the blockade of the Southern ports ordered by President Abraham Lincoln constitutional.
+The Prize Cases, 67 U.S. (2 Black) 635 (1863), were a group of four cases United States Supreme Court cases that upheld President Abraham Lincoln's authority to blockade Southern ports during the American Civil War.
 The opinion in the case was written by Supreme Court Justice Robert Cooper Grier.

 Background

 Facing the secession of several states from the Union and the possibility of open hostilities, Abraham Lincoln did not ask Congress to declare war on the Confederate States of America, as he believed that doing so would be tantamount to recognizing the Confederacy as a nation.
 Instead, Lincoln instituted a naval blockade, which had important legal ramifications because nations do not blockade their own ports; rather, they close them.
 By ordering a blockade, Lincoln essentially declared the Confederacy to be belligerents instead of insurrectionists.

 The Confederate States were mostly agrarian, and almost all of their machined and manufactured goods were imported.
 At the beginning of the war there was only one significant steel mill and manufactory in the South, the Tredegar Iron Works in Richmond, Virginia.
 Moreover, the Southern economy depended on the export of cotton, tobacco, and other crops.
 The blockade of the South resulted in the capture of dozens of American and foreign ships, both those attempting to run the highly efficient blockade and smuggle goods and munitions to the South as well as those attempting to smuggle exports from the South.